Diabetes and Time in Range (TIR)

 Is TIR the same as the HbA1c?

-Although relationships between TIR and HbA1c have been witnessed, they are not the same.
+Although relationships between TIR and HbA1c are observed, they are not the same.
 Analyses or data from four clinical trials showed that TIR of 70% corresponded strongly with an HbA1c of 7% (53 mmol/mol) and TIR of 50% corresponded with an HbA1c of 8% (64 mmol/mol).
 Similarly, an increase of TIR of 10% (2.4 hours per day) corresponds to a decrease in HbA1c of around 0.5% (5.0 mmol/mol).3

-TIR and HbA1c are not efficient for estimating the time in hypoglycaemia, so composite metrics (TIR+ TBR) are suggested to be complementary to HbA1c.4 However, higher percentages of TIR, similar to lower HbA1c results, are associated with a decreased risk of the development of diabetes related complications.
+TIR and HbA1c are not efficient for estimating the time in hypoglycaemia.
+Therefore composite metrics (TIR+ TBR) are complementary to HbA1c.4 However, higher percentages of TIR, similar to lower HbA1c results, are associated with a decreased risk of the development of diabetes related complications.

 Limitations of HbA1c